MatiasGonta/CECLA-6626/README.md

 ## Project Structure

-- `public/assets`: Contains static assets such as images and icons used in the application.
+- `public/assets`: Contains static assets such as images and videos used in the application.
+- `src/icons`: Stores SVG icons used in the application.
 - `src/components`: Contains reusable components used in different parts of the application.
 - `src/pages`: Contains all the pages within the application.
 - `src/data`: It contains data files used in the application, such as the different courses offered by the institute.